 The Landesgalerie Linz is currently the museum of the State of Upper Austria for 20th and 21st century art and has full use of the Francisco Carolinum museum building to host events covering various programmes.

 The cultural education of the FC - Francisco Carolinum is not primarily oriented to the artworks but to its visitors and their respective perceptions.

-The tours and information about the artwork in the exhibitions and in the art workshops room are intended to support and expand perceptions and interpretations.
+The tours and information about the artwork in the exhibitions are intended to support and expand perceptions and interpretations.
 Enabling creativity and self-expression is at the heart of our activities.

 Cultural education programme for various target groups